MarwanKAsem/grapheme-to-phoneme/README.md

 ## Discription :

-in this project ,I've build a basic module is designed to convert Arabic graphemes (spelling) to phonemes (pronunciation). grapheme to phoneme converter will may help and can be used in the process of speech synthesis of Arabic language
+in this project ,I've build a basic py script is designed to convert Arabic graphemes (spelling) to phonemes (pronunciation). grapheme to phoneme converter will may help and can be used in the process of speech synthesis of Arabic language

 ## project rules: